isvega74/csharp-asp-net-core-validation-security/README.md

 # Improve Security of an ASP.NET Core Application Using Validation

-In this project we’ll take an existing conference application written in ASP.NET Core, and implement validation in order to better secure our application from bad data entry, as well as injection attacks.
+In this project weâ€™ll take an existing conference application written in ASP.NET Core, and implement validation in order to better secure our application from bad data entry, as well as injection attacks.

 # Setup the Application